09/29/2016 / By fukushima

 “[These farmers] really want them to serve a greater purpose for humans and for science,” explained Matsubara.

-On March 11 2011, a 15-meter tsunami triggered by a 8.9-magnitude earthquake, disabled the Fukushima Daiichi nuclear power plant in Fukushima, causing a nuclear accident.
+15-meter tsunami triggered by a 8.9-magnitude earthquake, disabled the Fukushima Daiichi nuclear power plant in Fukushima, causing a nuclear accident.

 Residents within a 20 km radius of the facility were forced to evacuate their homes and leave behind their livelihoods and possessions.